 Controlling & Communicating

 In a dog collar and lead based training program, first the dog is taught a particular behaviour, generally with the lead.
-After the dog has demonstrated that it understands the command, the lead is then used to correct the dog if it disobeys, or when it makes a mistake.
+After the dog has demonstrated that it understands the command, the lead is then used to correct the dog if it disobeys, or makes a mistake.
 The lead is the main form of controlling and communicating with the dog in lead and collar training.

 Lead Is A Tool